-Sarah Garnett is the DDSL and the person to whom reports should be made in the absence of the DSL.
+Sarah Garnett and Debbie Wheeler are the DDSLs and to whom reports should be made in the absence of the DSL.
 This ensures there is always the required cover for the role.

 The DSL and DDSL's contact details can be found on the Key Contacts page at the start of this policy.